qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 ![Figure 3](./Figures/Figure-3.png)

-Caution: If the Renegade kills both the Outlaws, and the Sheriff, but leaves the Deputy alive, the Renegade does not win the game.
+Caution: If the Renegade kills the Outlaws, and the Sheriff, but leaves the Deputy alive, the Renegade does not win the game.